 Distribution of Expenses - The Foundation's expenses are allocated in the Statement of Activities by function based on the actual amount expended.
-For the year ended March 31, 2023, the Foundation's expenses, excluding in-kind contributions and non-cash contributions, are distributed as follows: 86% Scholarship Programs, 11% General and Administrative, and 3% Fundraising.
+For the year ended March 31, 2024, the Foundation's expenses, excluding in-kind contributions and non-cash contributions, are distributed as follows: 80% Scholarship Programs, 12% General and Administrative, and 8% Fundraising.

 Investments - Investments are reported at their readily determinable fair value in the Statement of Financial Position as provided by external investment advisors.
-Interest, dividends, realized and unrealized gains and losses are included in investment return, net of investment expenses in the Statement of Activities.
+Realized and unrealized gains and losses are included in investment return, net of investment expenses in the Statement of Activities.
+Investment income is reported as restricted and released if the restrictions are met (by use) in the reporting period in which the income and gains are recognized.
 See Note C for a discussion of fair value measurements.